Overview

 The overview illustrates the process of issuing and managing **Verifiable Credentials (VCs)** for creators and rightsholders within a structured trust framework.
 The system connects **issuers**, such as media organisations or collective management organisations (CMOs), with **creators**, who seek to verify and manage their digital identities.

-The process begins with both issuers and creators signing up and logging into the **Creator Credentials App**.
-Issuers authenticate themselves using institutional trust mechanisms, such as **SSL/TLS certificates, QWAC, EBSI DIDs, and Qualified Certificates (QCerts for eSeal)**, establishing their legitimacy as trusted entities.
+The process begins with both issuers and creators signing up and logging into the **Creator Credentials application**.
+Issuers authenticate themselves using **Qualified** or **Advanced Certificates (for eSeal)**, establishing their legitimacy as trusted entities.
 Additionally, issuers can verify their authority by **setting up did:web**, which serves as a decentralised identifier for issuing credentials.

 Creators, on the other hand, verify their identities through **self-verification methods**, including **domain verification (DNS TXT records), social media account verification, and email verification**.
 These self-verification options provide increasing levels of **trust and authentication**, with decentralised identity standards such as **did:key** reinforcing security.